salomeaduashvili/Blog-Preview-react/README.md

-# Frontend Mentor – NFT Preview Card
+# Frontend Mentor – Blog Preview

 ## 🚀 Project Overview

-creating the NFT Preview Card component.
-Design maching original Frontend Mentor NFT Preview Card.
+creating the Blog Preview Card component.
+Design maching original Frontend Mentor Blog Preview Card.
 This version is implemented using React, with clean component structure and simple styling.

 ## ⚙️ Built With